 As the manager of the Jonestown Research Page, my projects for the coming year include working on a new expanded map and showing the farm animal housing as well as the central area.
 New photos from FOIA give more details about the areas.
 A basic timeline should also be added this coming year.

-(Don Beck is a regular contributor to the jonestown report.
+(Don Beck was a regular contributor to the jonestown report.
 His other articles in this edition include Eva and Jim Pugh, Remembrance of Alice and Ava Inghram, What I Still Carry With Me, and Materials Gathered by FBI RYMUR Investigation: Is there more?.
 His complete set of articles for this site appears here.
-He is also the principal researcher and writer for the link at Jonestown Research.
-He can be reached at firstname.lastname@example.org .)
+He is also the principal researcher and writer for the link at Jonestown Research.)